-The significance of digital channels in used car retail increased in 2021 as consumers scaled down their visits to physical car lots and switched to online shopping more and more.
-Longo was well prepared for providing comprehensive customer service through digital channels, including launching first fully online reservation system in Baltics.
-Customers now are able to reserve a car by paying a fully refundable reservation fee just with few clicks.
+The significance of digital channels in used car retail remained strong in 2022 as consumers had scaled down their visits to physical car lots and switched to online shopping more and more in 2021.
+Longo is well prepared for providing comprehensive customer service through digital channels, including launching the first fully online reservation system in the Baltics.